A Guide for Seniors – Navigating Daylight Savings

 Daylight Savings can also impact seniors’ mealtime habits, particularly in terms of dietary choices.
 Certain foods and beverages, such as caffeine and heavy meals, can interfere with sleep quality and exacerbate sleep disturbances.
 Seniors should be mindful of their food and drink intake, especially in the hours leading up to bedtime, to promote better sleep hygiene during this period.
 This is especially important when it comes to caffeine – be sure to adjust the caffeine cutoff time with the time change to ensure a good night sleep.

 Daylight Savings Time can have a significant impact on seniors, affecting various aspects of their daily lives from sleep patterns to routine activities.
 By understanding these effects and implementing strategies to mitigate them, we can better help seniors navigate the transition and maintain their overall well-being.
 Caregivers and healthcare professionals play a vital role in supporting seniors during this time, providing guidance and assistance as needed to ensure a smooth adjustment to the time change.
-As we head into the days leading up to the time change, have a plan in place.
+As we head into the days and weeks leading up to the time change, have a plan in place.
 Dedicate time to exercise, stick with a routine, be mindful of caffeine intake and above all have patience and understanding if the senior in your life is struggling to adjust to the time change.

 Please contact us if we can provide further information or if you would like to schedule a personalized tour.